tymyrddin/purple/source/docs/continuity/foundations.md

 this document was validated against operational reality, and which of those assumptions, if wrong, would invalidate the rest of the plan?

-## PSL: rational, emotional, political
+## Three layers: rational, emotional, political

 Continuity is a rational subject in theory and a political one in practice.